vincentmakes/ComfoSense-Touch/README.md

 ### Dimming the screen
 > [!IMPORTANT]
->Dimming of the screen is an option which can be enabled in main.cpp by switching the DIMMING flag to true:  #define DIMMING true
+>Dimming of the screen is an option which can be enabled in secrets.h by switching the DIMMING flag to true:  #define DIMMING true
 >Additionnally, it requires hardware modifications by adding a size 0402 120K resistor in the R36 location and  putting a 0R resistor in R40 location.
 >Those are really tiny resistors which might be challenging without a microscope.
 More details on the location in the two pictures below